worldcoin/orb-software/README.md

   checks.
 - There can be no copyleft or closed source dependencies.
 - Prefer using cargo [workspace inheritance] when possible.
 - Prefer cross-platform code.
-Please consult [deps tests][deps tests] for more info.
+Please consult [deps tests](deps-tests) for more info.
 - Any binaries that do not run on all platforms must be documented as such in their README.md file and added to the tests in `deps-tests`.